Tarmean/tarmean.github.io/prettyprinter.md

 ### The core trick

-Prettier has a small datatype to describe documents.
+Prettyprinter has a small datatype to describe documents.
 The trick we just saw uses an internal constructor `data Doc = ... | Union Doc Doc`.
 A better name might be `Alt`; it makes the document non-deterministic and layouting a (greedy) search.
 We try to layout with the first branch if it fits, and fall back onto the second otherwise.

 But this does not quite explain everything.
 Notably, the following layouts are impossible: